Web Video Cast: Cast Web Video to Your TV

 Browse to Any Website

 Open CastBrowser and type in any URL — a streaming site, news site, social media, sports, educational platform, anything.
 The built-in browser supports tabs, bookmarks, and history, so it works just like Chrome or Safari.
-There's also a built-in ad blocker that blocks over 234,000 known ad domains, keeping pages clean and fast.
+There's also a built-in ad blocker that keeps pages clean and fast.

 Videos Are Detected Automatically